practical-scientific-computing/practical-scientific-computing.github.io/shell/01-basics.md

 ## Manipulating Files

+The following table of commands consists of those used for creating, moving, and destroying (deleting) files and directories.

 | Command | Syntax                        | Description
 |---------|-------------------------------|------------------------------------------------
 | `mkdir` | `mkdir [OPT]...
 DIRECTORY...` | Makes a new directory at path DIRECTORY